How to create VIVIDUS automated tests with the help of AI

 1. Stop current generation.

-3. Start fresh with URL and requirements (use test-template.prompt.md or provide details in chat).
+4. Start fresh with the target application URL and requirements (use the Copilot skill or provide details in chat).